US TERMS AND CONDITIONS

 11.3 Warranties in respect of Smoothwall Hardware are contained in the Hardware Limited Warranty applicable to that Smoothwall Hardware and not in this clause 11.

-11.4 Nothing in this clause 11 will be construed as a warranty or condition that the operation of any Products or Services will be uninterrupted, error-free or provide a single safeguarding solution.
+11.4 Nothing in this clause 11 will be construed as a warranty or condition that the operation of any Products or Services will be uninterrupted, error-free, or provide an exhaustive safeguarding solution.
 Customer understands and accepts that any software (and information technology and communications products generally) may have errors and may encounter unexpected problems, and accordingly, Customer may experience downtime and errors in the use of the Products or Services.
 Customer will put in place reasonable internal procedures and processes to enable it to minimize any inconvenience and any adverse impact of any such downtime or error.

 11.5 Nothing in this clause 11 will be construed as offering a warranty about the ability of the Products and Services to affirmatively identity or prevent the intended or specific behaviors including but not limited to physical injury or disability, bullying, drug or alcohol use or abuse, sexual activity, sexual abuse, emotional distress, or risk to loss of life.
 The Customer is solely responsible for further investigating and making any determination about what course of action to take (if any) based upon the Services (including data) provided by Smoothwall.